 I am a musician, a wildlife biologist, a broadcaster and a writer of songs and stories.
 Born in Manchester I moved to Liverpool in time to catch the birth of the Mersey Beat.
 In the early 80s I lived and worked in Heidelberg, Germany and moved to York in 1983 where I now live.
-I have run a hedgehog rescue centre for 24 years and have just written a book called The Disappearing Hedgehog.
-I grow vegetables on an allotment and plants that I use to dye wool for spinning.
-Lectured at Hull University for 16+ years and have appeared many times on television including Love Your Garden, Countryfile and, in June 2015, The One Show.
+I have run a hedgehog rescue centre for 25 years and have written a book called The Disappearing Hedgehog.
+I lectured at Hull University for 16+ years and have appeared many times on television including Love Your Garden, Countryfile and, in June 2015, The One Show.

 I have been writing songs since the age of 10, in the folk style, accompanying them on guitar, bouzouki, Appalachian Mountain dulcimer, hurdy gurdy and fiddle.

 Four CDs of original songs have been recorded as well as a new CD of tunes played on the hurdy gurdy, with the dulcitone, Appalachian Mountain dulcimer and fiddle.
 I have been booked for many years to perform in folk clubs and festivals in the UK and Germany, as well as television and radio broadcasts.

-Song writing expanded to story writing and I have now published six books on Amazon Kindle.
+Song writing expanded to story writing and I have now published seven books on Amazon Kindle.
 My book on music therapy for people with learning disabilities has been published by M&K Update.
 My latest book has been published: The Disappearing Hedgehog.